jkerai1/LogicApps2DiscordWebhook/README.md

 ## Use secure Input/Output in logic app to hide the keys between runs if you aren't using keyvault
 ![image](https://github.com/user-attachments/assets/669c260c-ef79-4eb8-8f07-9322b07e7863)
-> Otherwise a playbook operator role will be able to see the secrets as they are run
+> Otherwise a playbook operator role Azure IAM will be able to see the secrets as they are run.
+Niche but easy to secure

 ## Try-Catch